farlee2121/DevEssentialsBlog/content/draft/2023-08-11-Ionide-test-explorer.md

 ## Outstanding work

 Changing the source of truth enabled some significant feature enhancements.
-But this work also revealed the incredible depths of potential issues and edge cases in test explorers.
+But this work also revealed the depth of potential issues and edge cases in test explorers.

 There are still cases, relatively uncommon ones, where mislocated tests can show up in the wrong place in the explorer.
 I decided to leave this error though because it's relatively uncommon and the near term fix would have killed live explorer updates (which are highly valuable).
 In the long term, I hope to fix this with more sophisticated matching for tests where the code-based and logical/name-based hierarchies don't match.
+(Update: [it's fixed](https://github.com/ionide/ionide-vscode-fsharp/pull/1922))

 Special characters like `.` and `+` in test names can also cause incorrect hierarchy splitting.
 This problem goes deep though.
-Even the test results file reports name splits incorrectly.
+Even the test result file from `dotnet test` reports name splits incorrectly.

 Overall, I'm still really proud of this work and how much it improves the experience!